The City Manager is appointed by, and serves at the pleasure of, the City

 City records, liquor licensing, election and voter registration, coordinating City Council meeting documentation, and Board and Commission applications.

-The City's Office of Management & Budget is responsible for coordinating
+The Management and Budget Office is responsible for coordinating

 the City's budget process.
 It provides policy and resource management